-Have you heard of geocaching, but not really sure what it is or how geocaching works?
-This perfect beginner’s guide to geocaching will give you all the information you need to get started.
-As well as being lot of fun, geocaching is great way to get you and your kids active and outdoors in the fresh air.
+Have you heard of geocaching, but not really sure what it is or how it works?
+This beginner’s guide to geocaching will give you all the information you need to get started.
+As well as being lots of fun, geocaching is great way to get you and your kids active and outdoors in the fresh air.

 We love geocaching and have done many geocache hunts, both at home and on holiday.
-Searching for hidden treasure in the countryside – what’s not to like?
+After all, searching for hidden treasure in the countryside – what’s not to like?

-Read our beginner’s guide to help you plan your first geocaching trip and you will soon be loving it as much as us:-
+Read our beginner’s guide to help you plan your first geocaching trip and you’ll soon be loving it as much as us.

 What is geocaching?